 Mars Inc., one of the world’s largest chocolate makers, has selected Anton Vincent to takeover its global ice cream business with a goal to turn the business into a $1 billion brand by 2030.
+To further the growth of such a business, one can utilize the benefits of the Microsoft Power BI training course.

 Vincent currently serves as President of Mars Wrigley North America, maker of the world’s most beloved treats and snacks and has been given the added role with responsibility of expanding a $400 million business that includes frozen versions of its Twix and Snickers chocolate bars.